-Levels: Pharmacy-Doctoral, First year Spring, 1st eight weeks Co-requisite: PHAR 1251 Pre-Requisites: PHAR 1432, PHAR1440
+Levels: Pharmacy-Doctoral, First year Spring, 1st eight weeks

 PHAR 1240 APPLIED MEDICINAL CHEMISTRY (2:4:0 F, IVC)

 This introductory course is designed to facilitate understanding of fundamental concepts relating the application of medicinal chemistry to the practice of pharmacy.
 Basic principles of medicinal chemistry applied to the drug design and discovery process and introduction to the medicinal chemistry of drugs approved to treat major diseases.
 8-week course.
 Syllabus available.